kouge0510/robot-system-monitor-with-using-grafana/README.md

 ## Project Overview

-This is an open-source project that integrates Three.js with Node.js to send data from `main.js` to a server, and visualize that data using Grafana.
+This is an open-source project that integrates Three.js with Node.js to send data from `main.js` to a server, and visualize that data using Grafana.The present file mainly provides an environment for linux arm64.

 ## Technology Stack